playdeezgames/MagnumOpusOfSPLORR/README.md

 - All Presentation layer is strictly in MagnumOpusOfSPLORR.vbproj
 - All "Business" layer is strictly in MOOS.Game.vbproj
 - All Persistence layer is strictly in MOOS.Data.vbproj
+- Characters MUST exist at a Location
+- More than one Character MAY exist at a Location
+- One way Routes connection Locations

 ## TODO Decisions

-Characters MUST exist at a Location
-More than one Character MAY exist at a Location
-One way Routes connection Locations

 ## DB Schema

 ### Locations

 - LocationId (PK AUTO)
-- LocationType (INT)
+- LocationName (TEXT)

 ### Characters

 - CharacterId (PK AUTO)
-- CharacterType (INT)
+- CharacterName (TEXT)
+- LocationId (FK Locations)

 ### Players